 Credicorp Capital Asset Management's proprietary analysis and research team incorporate ESG considerations from a top-down and a bottom-up perspective in investment ideas generation.
 A top-down approach involves identifying ESG factors and trends that generate different risks, opportunities, and impacts among industries and geographies.
 The list of ESG topics is broad, and not all of these factors are equally relevant to all sectors.
-Environmental criteria include resource management, emissions, pollution, etc. Social factors refer to the company's relationship with consumers or customers, the community, its workers, and the supply chain.
+Environmental criteria include resource management, emissions, waste, pollution, as well as systemic issues such as climate change and biodiversity loss, etc. Social factors refer to the company's relationship with consumers or clients, the community, its workers, and the supply chain including human rights.
 Finally, corporate governance considerations involve executive compensation, board composition, audit processes, shareholders' and bondholders' rights, etc. The basis of the evaluation is the materiality analysis of ESG issues by industry.